lynnsh/portfolio/README.md

 ## Personal Website Project

-_Tools: Python (Django), JavaScript, HTML, CSS_
+_Tools: Python (Django, PythonAnywhere), JavaScript, HTML, CSS_

-Description:
+Description: <br />
-  A personal website that lists the projects I worked on and the skills I acquired.
+  A personal website that acts as a portfolio and lists:
+  * my projects and education
+  * my work experiences
+  * my interests and hobbies.